Welcome to the big branding questionnaire.

 If you have nothing unique, then you’re “just another bakery” or “just another tea or coffee company.”

-Just because you have awesome tea or coffee packaging design, doesn’t mean you have a great offering.
+Just because you have awesome packaging design, doesn’t mean you have a great offering.

 At Canny, we have three values that we use to hold ourselves accountable: